antwanvdm/daily-1mb-message/README.md

 The extra chat feature is build with LangchainJS connected to OpenAI webservice.
 Is used a FaissStore to store all the chat messages.
 Express is used for a very minimal internal endpoint which PHP can consume within the Telegram handler.
+With `/question` the bot answers in text, with `/voice` the bot answers with audio.

 PHP Packages used: